agregson/fitzlab/protocol_culture_Beas2B.md

    - each vial contains 1 mg of fibronectin
 3. BSA
    - Stock solution is produced so that 1 mcL is used per 10 mL of coating solution
+4. PVP
+   - Located on the dry chemical shelf.
+   - Stock solution at 5% is kept on the lab bench

 ## Plate Coating Solution
 Requires that a special coating solution be applied to plates and flasks that will be used to grow Beas2B.